Dojo26/Dojo26/README.md

 - 🌱 I’m currently learning python,aws cloud
 - 💞️ I’m looking to collaborate on any aws cloud projects
 - 📫 How to reach me ...Ig:ojo26
+      My goal is to become a cloud architect or cloud engineer.
+Join me as i share my journey.
 <!---
 Dojo26/Dojo26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.